An in-depth look at the duties, responsibilities, schooling, requirements, certifications, job outlook, and salary.

 Other Nurse Educators serve dual roles by combining teaching with actual nursing practice.
 These Nurse Educators continue to provide patient care while teaching less experienced nurses and students in their field of work.
 Their day-to-day responsibilities combine mentoring, coordinating clinical placements, streamlining processes, and aligning continuing education.

 Nurse Educators also assist in life-care planning, teach patients how to navigate the insurance landscape, consult in legal or forensic capacities, and even work toward policy improvement in government and local institutions.
 They uphold and improve the systems and structures of nurse education and continually create new and innovative ways to approach nursing education.

 Nurse Educator: Job Responsibilities

-- Developing classes and programs of study
+- Designing curricula and developing programs of study

 - Evaluating and revising educational programs and individual classes